 What is this $10 late-renewal fee?

-Most top-level domains (TLDs) have a grace renewal period.
+Most top-level domains (TLDs) have a renewal grace period.
 This period is typically up to 40 days and it allows the registrant the chance to renew their domain even after it has expired.
 During the last 10 days of this renewal grace period, Dynadot charges a $10 late-renewal fee.

-Following the TLD's grace renewal period, your domain is deleted and put in redemption.
+Following the TLD's renewal grace period, your domain is deleted and put in redemption.
 During this period, you may still be able to restore your domain, but at a much higher price.

 To view when the late fee will come into affect, please view your "Expired Domains" in your Summary.
 The Late Fee tab will provide you with this important information.

 NOTE: Please keep in mind the renewal grace period is time-stamped, meaning if the domain was registered at 11:02am PST, it will also expire at 11:02am PST on its expiration date.
 This means the renewal grace period will end exactly at 11:02am PST as well.